Anomalous Internet Traffic

-We are currently conducting some experiments to survey the deployment of DNS response rate limiting.
+We are currently conducting some experiments to survey the deployment of DNS response rate limiting at authoritative servers.
 If you see abnormally high rates of DNS requests coming from our address space, that is likely associated with this experiment.
 We understand that this activity appears anomalous and perhaps even malicious.
 We enumerate below the characteristics of the DNS queries associated with our experiments, including measures that we have taken to mitigate any unintended negative impact to those on the receiving end of our measurements.

 - For every authoritative server associated with a domain (e.g., example.com), we issue a burst of 500 queries in a single second for any A records associated with that domain (e.g., example.com/A).

 - Queries deliberately use type A (IPv4 address), and they do not use EDNS0---both actions in an effort to keep the responses relatively small (e.g., compare to type ANY with EDNS0, which combination is typically used for reflection-based DDoS attacks).

 - These queries should not persist beyond the burst of 500 (but see next bullet point).

 - If an authoritative server hosts more than one domain in our data set, they might see multiple bursts of queries---one for each domain---but we have made efforts to keep them from being made concurrently.

 DNS queries to authoritative servers for DNS records that don't exist

 We are conducting experiments to understand the handling of negative DNS responses by DNS authoritative servers, which requires us to issue queries to servers for names or types that don't exist within the DNS zone for which the servers are authoritative.

 DNS queries to resolvers for DNS records within the resolver-select.internet-measurement.cs.byu.edu zone